Code-Institute-Submissions/PP5-Synergy/FEATURES.md

   ![Login page error field](documentation/features/login_error.png)

-Under the fields, there is a button "Sign in" which leads user profile page.
+Under the fields, there is a button "Sign in" which leads to Dashboard page.

 **Dashboard page**